bigcommerce/dev-docs/docs/api-docs/getting-started/about-our-api.md

 # About Our APIs

 The BigCommerce suite of APIs allows you to create apps, automate store processes, and build headless ecommerce solutions.
-You can download or purchase apps third-party apps at our [App Marketplace](https://www.bigcommerce.com/apps/).
-We recommend that you explore the marketplace before you start building to get a feel for what is possible.
+You can download or purchase third-party apps at our [App Marketplace](https://www.bigcommerce.com/apps/).
+We recommend that you explore the marketplace before you start building to get a feel for what's possible.

 If you want to get started making API requests right away, check out the [Quick Start](/api-docs/getting-started/basics/making-requests) on making requests.